BJNSTNKVC/js-str-helper/README.md

 #### whenTest

-The `whenTest` method invokes the given closure if the string matches the given regular expression. receive the fluent string instance:
+The `whenTest` method invokes the given closure if the string matches the given regular expression.
+The closure will receive the fluent string instance:

 ```js
 Str.of('laravel framework').whenTest('/laravel/', (string) => string.title());